-Photographs from the top of the page are - the 5 dogs we brought with us - the ruby one on the end was Suki,who was mother, grandmother and great-grandmother of the others.
-Sophie is our English cat.
+Photographs of the animals from the top of the page are - the 5 dogs we brought with us - the ruby one on the end was Suki,who was mother, grandmother and great-grandmother of the others.
+Sophie was our English cat.

 Anna was a greek "Geka" that we rescued when she was injured and had to have her eye removed, sadly she died after giving us 2 years of devoted love.

 Skye is next, the daughter of Suki, then Freya who was Skye's daughter.

 Willow, the pale ginger cat adopted us and produced 5 wonderful kittens.

 Charley our last surviving Cavalier sadly died in the summer of 2015.

 The cats are Tyke (the black one) who had a leg injury when he was a kitten, so he is our special needs cat - a couple of years later he also managed to break the same leg, however, it was impossible to keep a plaster on it so he limps even more!!

 Poppy is the tabby, another one who found us a wormed her way into our hearts.